burke-software/django-report-builder/docs/endpoints.md

 **Exporting using xlsx**

+Reports will download either directly or asynchronously.
+This is defined by `REPORT_BUILDER_ASYNC_REPORT` in settings.py

+Request a report by making a GET request to `/report_builder/report/<id>/download_file/xlsx/` (or /csv/)

+When async is false - the response will be the actual xlsx or csv file.

-GET request on `/report_builder/report/<id>/download_xlsx/`.
-This triggers a celery task to process the report.
+When async is true - the GET request triggers a celery task to process the report.
 The response will be:

 ```json
 {